IBM/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_2-new-art.md

 # Optional

 If time permits take a moment to review the resources deployed by the DA you created at the beginning of the lab.
-All resources with the prefix MY-lab were created from your DA.
+All resources with the prefix my-lab were created from your DA.

 1. Expand the **Navigation menu (A)** on the upper right-hand corner.
 Select **Projects (B)**